daidensacha/Portfolio-Daiden-Sacha/README.md

 priority to convert to SASS so it would be even easier to change the variables.

 #### Portfolio Block
+Here is the primary reason I chose to go with UIkit, as it suited my need to display images of my previous work.
+The sites are on my local server, and none currently available on public server.
+I wanted to display a selection of images just as an example.
+I've used an overlay that appears on hover to outline the skills used on the work, clicking it opens it up to full screen image with navigation arrows to additional images.
+Nice seamless background created in Photoshop, with UIkit drop shadow for the works.

 #### Modal Contact Form
+I wanted the contact to be easily opened from the home page in a modal window with a form, hit send and bazinga!

 #### Modal View Resume
+Modal opens to show a high quality gif image of the resume, with a button to download the resume in a separate window to be saved or printed.